 All service opportunities, forms, and information are posted on Edmodo, group code CVBR93.

 Parents, download the instructions to join Edmodo.

-All students are required to earn at least five service hours every semester.
+All students are required to earn service hours every semester.
 Service hour sheets are due to the student's theology teacher by the end of the semester.
 Service hours must have a direct correlation with the Corporal Works of Mercy.

 The seven Corporal Works of Mercy are:

 Clothe the Naked

 Bury the Dead